Dandastino/Plately/README.md

 # 🍽️ Plately

+## 👨‍💻 Front End Project

 Plately is a modern and user-friendly restaurant menu application built with React.
 It allows users to browse, filter, and interact with a digital menu.
-The app supports filtering by course and allergies, and includes a feature to add new dishes.
+The app supports filtering by course and allergies, and includes a feature, for admins, to add new dishes.

 ## 🚀 Features